xtuml/bridgepoint/doc-bridgepoint/notes/11450_Convert_GPS_Watch_int.md

 ### 5. Work Required

-5.1 Import the projects GPS_Watch, Location, Tracking, hearRateMonitor, UI, and LOG from the models repository.
+5.1 Import the projects GPS_Watch, Location, Tracking, HeartRateMonitor, UI, and LOG from the models repository.
 5.2 Delete the GPS_Watch package within the GPS_Watch project.
 5.3 Create a new deployment called GPS_Watch within a new package called GPS_Watch.
 5.4 Import terminators from component.